-- 1 tbsp psyllium husk (or 1 tsp psyllium powder)
+- 1 tbsp whole psyllium husks or 1 tsp psyllium powder

 - Preheat your waffle iron according to manufacturer’s instructions and oil as necessary.
 I don’t need to add oil to mine as it’s nonstick and releases easily, but every waffle iron seems to be different!

 - In a medium mixing bowl, whisk together water, protein powder and psyllium husk until thoroughly combined.
 They should form a paste.

 - Mix in the nut butter until completely combined and a uniform dough forms.

 - Shape the dough into a ball, flatten slightly and place in the center of your waffle iron.

 - Cook according to your waffle iron’s instructions.
 When done, the waffle should be crispy on the outside and remove easily.

 - Top as desired and enjoy!